akhileshwar1/probability/notes/trig.md

 * radians is the distance on the curve of the circle. the total perimeter for the unit circle is 2*pi = 180 deg.

 * tan measures the tangent line's intersection to the axis. cot is the remaining half of the line intersecting on the other axis.

+* Go to paul's notes or 3b1b playlist.